 Abe Fortas (1910–1982) served on the Supreme Court from 1965 to 1969, when he resigned in the midst of controversy.
-He authored several important First Amendment opinions.
+During his time on the Court, he authored several important First Amendment opinions.

 Fortas, who was born in Memphis, Tennessee, graduated from Southwestern College (now Rhodes College) and Yale Law School, where he edited the law journal.
-During the New Deal, he served in various executive branch positions.
+During the New Deal Era, he served in various executive branch positions.
 Meanwhile, he became friends with a young congressman from Texas named Lyndon B. Johnson.

 Although the firm gained most of its revenue from representing large corporations, Fortas also won acclaim for championing civil liberties and the rights of the individual.
 Indeed, in 1962, prior to his appointment to the Supreme Court, Fortas was chosen by the Court to represent Clarence Earl Gideon, an indigent Florida prisoner who had been convicted without the benefit of counsel.
 In what became the landmark case of Gideon v.
 Wainwright (1963), the Court ruled that states had to provide counsel for indigents accused of felonies.

 Fortas only served on the Supreme Court a short time